clarkjoey/create-fake-users/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To run on your machine, navigate to [https://clarkjoey.github.io/personal-website-frontend/home.html](https://clarkjoey.github.io/personal-website-frontend/home.html)
+To run on your machine, navigate to [https://clarkj97-http-server.herokuapp.com/](https://clarkj97-http-server.herokuapp.com/)

 ### Prerequisites
-There are no prerequisites for this software - the webpage is hosted by github (See "Getting Started").
+There are no prerequisites for this software - the webpage is hosted by the cloud application platform Heroku (See "Getting Started").

 <!--
 This is an example of how to list things you need to use the software and how to install them.